-a) Benefit to Low/Moderate Income Persons (Maximum Possible Points - 1)
+a) Benefit to Low/Moderate Income Persons (Maximum Possible Points - 5)

-For those water and sewer applications that are classified as community/system-wide for rating purposes and reporting purposes, the beneficiaries of the project will be considered as all of the persons living within the boundaries of the local government and/or those persons served by the utility system.
-For those applications that involve target areas only, for rating purposes and reporting purposes the beneficiaries of the project will be considered as those persons residing within the boundaries of the target area or areas.
-For those applications which involve both target area activities and community/system-wide activities but which do not meet the LCDBG definition of community/system-wide for rating purposes, the target area data will be used for rating purposes and the community/system-wide data will be used for reporting purposes.
-Regardless of the application classification, projects which involve different beneficiaries for different activities must specifically identify the beneficiary data for each activity.
+For those water and sewer applications that are classified as community/system-wide, for rating purposes and reporting purposes, the beneficiaries of the project will be considered as all of the persons living within the boundaries of the local government and/or those persons served by the utility system.
+For those applications that involve target areas only, for rating purposes and reporting purposes, the beneficiaries of the project will be considered as those persons residing within the boundaries of the target area or areas.
+For those applications that involve both target area activities and community/system-wide activities, but which do not meet the LCDBG definition of community/system-wide for rating purposes, the target area data will be used for rating purposes and the community/system-wide data will be used for reporting purposes.
+Regardless of the application's classification, projects that involve different beneficiaries for different activities must specifically identify the beneficiary data for each activity.

 For street projects, all streets within the target area(s) that require reconstruction, rehabilitation, or paving must be addressed.
-The total beneficiaries for rating and reporting purposes for benefit to low/moderate income persons will be all residents whose EMS/911 address is identified as being on one of the streets designated for construction work.
-If a portion of a street is being improved, only those residences whose EMS/911 address is identified within the portion of the street being improved can be counted as beneficiaries.
+The total beneficiaries for rating and reporting purposes for benefit to low/moderate income persons will be all residents whose EMS/911 addresses are identified as being on one of the streets designated for construction work.

-The engineer for each project must certify as to the residents or persons he/she designates as beneficiaries for each proposed activity.
+The engineer for each project must certify as to which residents or persons will benefit for each proposed activity.
 The OCD-LGA will make the final determination in that matter.